 If you think a plea of no contest may be right for your case, you should not make the decision without discussing your case at length with a knowledgeable criminal defense attorney.

 Is a Plea Bargain Right for You?
-Contact Gabriel Law Team
+Contact Brian Gabriel

-For a free consultation, call 561-622-5575 or complete our contact form.
-At The Law Office of Gabriel & Gabriel, our top priority is to help you win the most favorable outcome to your case.
+For a free consultation, call 561-622-5575 or complete a contact form.
+At The Law Office of Gabriel & Gabriel, Brian Gabriel’s top priority is to help you win the most favorable outcome to your case.